MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/admin-overview/admin-mobile-app.md

 ### What languages are supported by the app?

 The app supports all 39 languages that the web-based Microsoft 365 admin center supports.
+To change the language, select the app launch icon in the upper bar and click on settings and Language.

 ### Why does the Messages tile on the Home screen show numbers even after I've read the new messages?